StreamingDataPlatform/workshop-samples/README.md

 * The identity of the poster must be clear; make sure your github profile is accurate and include your name and role in the author section
 * Must have a title and description that clearly explains the purpose and intent of the sample, demo, or connector
 * Must be appropriate and relevant, and align to the purpose of the Code Hub site
 * Each post must include a clear license statement, usage permissions, and any applicable copyright attributions
+    * Posts must also adhere to any license stipulations required by **all** linked source projects
 * The instructions (which may include linked readmes or documentation) should be clear, and anyone should be able to run or use the sample without trouble or confusion

 ## Review Process